zjwonder/racket-parser/README.md

 2) Open *parser-core.rkt* and click the "Run" button.
 This will execute parsing on all of the provided input files.

+3) To parse a different file, first copy the file to the parent directory of the project. (this should be the same folder in which *parser.rkt* is located.)

-3) To parse a different file, add a line to the bottom of the application like so, and click "Run":
+4) Next, add a line to the bottom of the application as below, and click "Run":

 ```
 (parser "different-file.txt")